ambirdZdn/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+    NO rate limiting, direct use the user input without validation, No error handling

 2. Briefly explain how a malicious attacker can exploit them.
+    Attackers can send high volumn of requests rapidly to overwhelm the service, and use malicous query operator to force full collection scans.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+    Put 1 request/5 seconds rate limiting, Error handling with try-catch, Input validation, and Response timeouts.